 Spine surgery involves creating an incision in a part of the back and then operating on one or more vertebrae of the spine.
 This is a rather invasive surgery, and should only be taken as a last resort.
 The patients that sign up for spine surgery often have tried less serious interventions with no success.
 Spine surgery can make sense for those who have lower back pain so severe, it prohibits them from living their life.

-A vast majority of people that undergo spine surgery report minimal, if any, complications.
-Some of the complications include reaction to drugs or anesthetic, bleeding, infection, blood clots and in rare instances heart attack or stroke.
-For the most part, patients report being able to go back to work, feeling more physically fit, mood improvement, enhanced comfort and improved productivity.
+A vast majority of people that undergo spine surgery report minimally, if any, complications.
+Some of the complications include reaction to drugs or anesthetic, bleeding, infection, blood clots, and in rare instances heart attack or stroke.
+For the most part, patients report being able to go back to work, feeling more physically fit, mood improvement, enhanced comfort, and improved productivity.

 Sometimes due to either a chronic or acute issue, the bones and joints of your body do not line up.
 This can cause some discomfort and it may be possible to fix it with osteotomy surgery.
 To may sure the bones and joints fit together more comfortably, the bones may need to be reshaped slightly.
 This is often a type of surgery performed on older or middle-aged individuals, but many young and healthy people choose this type of surgery to delay or prevent an even more serious condition down the road.